What we know about Robert Aaron Long, the suspect in Atlanta spa shootings - KRDO

 Long told police the shootings were “not racially motivated,” according to Baker, of the Cherokee County Sheriff’s Office.
 Baker also referenced Long’s “sex addiction,” saying that Long sees the spas as a “temptation” that he “wanted to eliminate.”

+According to two law enforcement sources involved in the investigation, Long attempted to justify his actions when he told police he thought about killing himself, but decided instead to “help” others with sexual addictions by targeting spas.

-Investigators believe that when he was captured, Long might have been en route to Florida to perpetrate more shootings, Atlanta Mayor Keisha Lance Bottoms told reporters.
+Investigators believe that when he was captured, Long might have been en route to Florida to perpetrate more shootings, Lance Bottoms told reporters.

 Long had a 9 mm firearm in his car when he was arrested, Baker said.

-Note: Correction: An earlier version of this story misspelled Xiaojie Tan’s last name based on information provided by the Cherokee County Sheriff’s Office.